Nick-Sigua/Election_Analytics_Sigua/Fourth_Blog_Incumbency.md

 The time-for-change model is a linear regression model that leverages the afromentioned incumbent advantage among other variables to predict an incumbent party candidate's two-party popular vote share.

-The first component of this model is the election-year second quarter GDP.
-In my second blog (link on words), I established how this fundamental variable is the most predictive economic measure relative to all others; thus, its inclusion in the time-for-change models is justfied.
+The first component of this model is the election-year second-quarter GDP.
+In my second blog (link on words), I established how this fundamental variable is the most predictive economic measure relative to all others; thus, its inclusion in the time-for-change models is justified.

 The second component is the incumbent president's net approval rating in the latest Gallup poll.
-This holds the incumbent party candidate’s popular vote share relative to the current serving president’s job approval ratings, given voters view elections as a referendum on parties currently holding power (source?).
+This holds the incumbent party candidate's popular vote share relative to the current serving president's job approval ratings, given voters view elections as a referendum on parties currently holding power (source?).

-The third component is incumbency status. talk about how is leverages the fact that first term incumbers gets advantage

-ultiamtley, this creates a model that has been hostorically successful. we wil compare it to other next
+The third component is the incumbency status.
+As previously mentioned, this allows the model to factor in the incumbency advantage in election predictions.
+More specifically, the model factors that incumbency status is associated with a 2.87 percent increase in the incumbent party candidate's two-party popular vote share.

+Ultimately, the time-for-change model has been historically successful, with such model only having a true out-of-sample popular vote prediction error of 1.7%.
+Nevertheless, it's necessary to evaluate such model against others to determine its predictive ability.

+**Evaluating Prediction Models**

+Table